 Whitney Plantation is a museum of slavery on the grounds of a historical sugar, rice and indigo plantation established in 1752.
-On your 90-minute walking tour, you will learn about the lives of 350 people who were held in bondage on these grounds for over 100 years.
+On your tour, you will learn about the lives of people who were held in bondage on these grounds for over 100 years.

-Your tour guide will lead you through memorials built to honor over 100,000 people held in slavery in Louisiana, as well as original slave cabins, outbuildings, and a 1790 owner’s house.
+Your tour will lead you through memorials honoring over 100,000 people held in slavery in Louisiana, as well as original slave cabins, outbuildings, and a 1790 owner’s house.

-Our visitor center has two exhibits that visitors can self-guide through before or after the tour: Slavery in Louisiana and a rotating, temporary exhibit.
+Our visitor center has two exhibits: Slavery in Louisiana and a rotating, temporary exhibit.

 Whitney Plantation does not have a cafe or restaurant on site.
-If you bring a lunch, we have a small, uncovered picnic area with tables.
 Our gift shop sells light snacks and cold drinks.

-Because the tour is mostly outside, we recommend that our visitors prepare for weather appropriately by bringing umbrellas, sunscreen, or bug spray as necessary.
+Because the tour is mostly outside, we recommend that our visitors prepare for weather appropriately by bringing umbrellas, sunscreen, and bug spray, as necessary.
 We recommend comfortable walking shoes for the gravel path on the tour.
 We operate tours rain or shine.

 Whitney Plantation is preserved in the Whitney Plantation Historic District near Wallace, Louisiana, in St. John the Baptist Parish.
 It is located at 5099 Louisiana Highway 18 on the west bank of the Mississippi River.